Reading between the lines of four-dimensional gauge theories

 Let us begin with the simpler case when $N$ is not divisible by $4$, $N > 2$.
 Then, the center of $\tilde G=Spin(N)$ is $\bC=\Z_4$.
 The two spinor representations transform as $(\pm i)$ under the generator of the center.
 The possible groups are $Spin(N)$, $Spin(N)/\Z_2=SO(N)$ or $Spin(N)/\Z_4$.
 The first two cases were discussed already in section~3.

 Let us consider then $G=Spin(N)/\Z_4=SO(N)/\Z_2$.
 The class of charges of line operators is characterized by $(z_e,z_m)\in \Z_4\times \Z_4$.
 The only purely electric lines have $(z_e,z_m)=(0,0)$.
 The maximality of the set of line operators requires the existence of a line with charge $(z_e,z_m)=(n,1)$, where $n=0,1,2,3$.
 Every choice is allowed by mutual locality.
 So, we have the four theories $(Spin(N)/\Z_4)_{n\ \mod\ 4}$.
-By the Witten effect, shifting $\theta$ by $2\pi$ sends $(z_e,z_m)$ to $(z_e+z_m,z_e)$.
-This shifts $n$ by one, or in other words we have \eqn\sotwomodfour{ (Spin(N)/\Z_4)_{n}^{{\theta+2\pi}} =(Spin(N)/\Z_4)_{{n+1\ \mod\ 4}}^{{\theta}}. } As a special case note that for $Spin(6)=SU(4)$ this agrees with our discussion of $SU(N)/\Z_N$ groups in section \sunzn.
+By the Witten effect, shifting $\theta$ by $2\pi$ sends $(z_e,z_m)$ to $(z_e\pm z_m,z_e)$, where the sign is $+$ when $N\equiv -2\ \mod\ 8$ and $-$ when $N\equiv +2\ \mod\ 8$.\foot{ The authors thank Ho Tat Lam for noticing a small error in the previous version of the paper.
+The dependence of the sign on $N$ modulo 8 will be explained in the discussions around (6.13) below. } This shifts $n$ by $\pm1$, or in other words we have \eqn\sotwomodfour{ (Spin(N)/\Z_4)_{n}^{{\theta+2\pi}} =(Spin(N)/\Z_4)_{{n\pm 1\ \mod\ 4}}^{{\theta}}. } As a special case note that for $Spin(6)=SU(4)$ this agrees with our discussion of $SU(N)/\Z_N$ groups in section \sunzn.
 The $\theta$-angle has periodicity $8\pi$, consistent with the existence of quarter-instantons in this case \WittenNV.

 In the $\CN=1$ SYM theory with the $Spin(N)/\Z_4$ gauge groups, the global symmetry is $\Z_{(N-2)/2}$, and the $(N-2)$ vacua spontaneously break this to $\Z_2$.
 The vacua are split into $4$ classes.
 In each class the basic line operator of one of the $(Spin(N)/\Z_4)$ theories has a perimeter law, associated with a discrete $\Z_4$ gauge symmetry, the line operator of one of the other theories has a perimeter law associated with a discrete $\Z_2$ gauge symmetry, and those of the other two theories have an area law.
 Thus, when we compactify these theories on $\R^3\times \S^1$, they have $(N-2)+(N-2)/2+(N-2)/4+(N-2)/4=2(N-2)$ supersymmetric vacua.